-Many new companies start with a limited width, length, depth and high consistency of the product mix, while companies with good financial standing have wide, long, deep and less consistency of the product mix.
-Area of operation and brand identity also affects its product mix.
+Many new companies start with limited width, length, depth, and high consistency of the product mix, while companies with good financial standing have wide, long, deep, and less consistency of the product mix.
+The area of operation and brand identity also affects its product mix.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
 Tell us what you think of this article in the comments section.